 Over the past several years, there’s been a public argument happening between science and religion on a variety of points.
 As a physician, I take a non-partisan stance in this debate, and simply want to know what works so that I can best help my patients – as a favorite teacher of mine used to say, ‘There’s no room for dogma in medicine.’
-With that in mind, let’s see what happens when religion and science mix directly, in the form of intercessory to achieve health outcomes.
+With that in mind, let’s see what happens when religion and science mix directly, in the form of intercessory prayer to achieve health outcomes.

 Let’s take a look first at some studies that show positive benefit.
 One study I came across was done to measure the effect of intercessory prayer on aiding South Korean women undergoing IVF in an effort to become pregnant.
 219 women were randomized to either a prayer group or a control group.
 Interestingly, the women were not informed that they were taking part in a study, nor were their healthcare providers.
 The prayer groups were located in Canada, Australia and the United States (some distance from South Korea).
 The study found that the group receiving the prayer intervention achieved implantation and became pregnant at nearly double the rate that their non-prayed-for counterparts did.
 One of the points this study illustrates is that prayer apparently doesn’t have to happen locally to demonstrate benefit.